 If the main protein source is listed as “meat meal”, “meat or poultry by-product meal”, “fish meal”, “bone meal” and/or “blood meal”, they are rendered products.

-Renderers accept the waste and leftovers from: animals picked up by dead stock removal companies,
+Renderers accept the waste and leftovers from: animals picked up by dead stock removal companies, dead zoo animals, rotting road kill too large to be buried at the side of the road, restaurant and grocery store garbage, including the Styrofoam trays and plastic wrap.

 The worst is the hundreds of thousands of eutahnized cats and dogs that are rendered into our pet’s food,(along with collars,tags and flea collars).